superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 ## Ethical, Professional, and Standards Considerations
 1. Culture
-\-	The integration of drone technology and medical resource contributes to a positive outlook on technological advancement.
+\-	The integration of drone technology and medical resources contributes to a positive outlook on technological advancement.
 Using this drone technology to create better solutions to the world's needs creates a lasting culture of high-tech engineering and innovation.

 2. Society
 \-	Integrating drones and robotics into the medical field with accuracy and effectiveness unlocks the potential of new roles and jobs for the future of society.
 Along with increasing the sense of safety between Humans and Robotics.